internap/redlock-fifo/README.md

 Redlock-Fifo makes [Redlock-py](https://github.com/SPSCommerce/redlock-py) usable in a multi-threaded environment.

 This project makes sure that the requester will acquire a lock according to the order it is asked for.
-It also adds the ability to extends a lock without having to release the lock.
+It also adds the ability to extend a lock without having to release the lock.

 Why would I use this ?
 ----------------------